JoeyStanley/real/resources.md

 * [Advice to a young scholar](https://kensycooperrider.com/blog/advice-to-a-young-scholar) by Kensy Kooperrider.

+* [Here's](https://sites.google.com/a/colorado.edu/joshuaraclaw/resources) a page with a Q&A and lots of links to pages about what it's like going into grad school in linguistics, written by [Joshua Raclaw](https://sites.google.com/a/colorado.edu/joshuaraclaw/home).

+* [*Twitter for Scientists*](https://t4scientists.com) by [Daniel S. Quintana](https://www.dsquintana.com) has all insider tips and recommendations for how to use Twitter as an academic.

+* A list of self-explanatory tweets:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Hey academics-coming-up!
 Congratulations on sending out that article!
 However, that probably also means, a few months later, you got your article rejected.
 Not even a Revise and Resubmit.
 Worry not.
 It happens to all of us, most of the time.
 Here&#39;s a thread on what I do.</p>&mdash; Jeff Guhin (@jeffguhin) <a href="https://twitter.com/jeffguhin/status/1194282457564143616?ref_src=twsrc%5Etfw">November 12, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I finally went through all my bookmarked tweets to compile a list of resources I want my grad students to have and wanted to (1) thank everyone who posted these resources, and (2) pay it forward and share the compiled list with all of you!</p>&mdash; Kaitlin Fogg (@kaitlin_fogg) <a href="https://twitter.com/kaitlin_fogg/status/1192917053209899008?ref_src=twsrc%5Etfw">November 8, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">After reading approximately 30 applications over the past few days that explicitly requests a diversity statement.
+I got some notes on what to do and what not to do.
+The &quot;DON&#39;T&quot; list is long but please bear with me.
+But first, lets define a diversity statement (1/x) <a href="https://t.co/qx1e8EyIGJ">pic.twitter.com/qx1e8EyIGJ</a></p>&mdash; Dr. Samniqueka Halsey (@Samniqueka_H) <a href="https://twitter.com/Samniqueka_H/status/1211723716998189056?ref_src=twsrc%5Etfw">December 30, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Miscellaneous